 Where you have agreed to the deduction in writing and the deduction is not unreasonable in the circumstances, a deduction is allowed.
 It is not reasonable for your employer to take deductions from your pay where the deduction is for something that does not principally benefit you.
 Deductions for equipment provided to you, for instance, for work use and not private use, are deductions that do not principally benefit you and are therefore illegal.

-Some common illegal deductions from workers and deductions which employees should keep an eye out for include deductions for worker mistakes (e.g., breaking something) and customers not paying.
+Some common illegal deductions from workers include deductions for worker mistakes (e.g., breaking something) and customers not paying.

 For more information concerning what sort of deductions are permitted, please see: Fair Work Ombudsman: Deducting pay.